After looking at the different types of foundations on the market, let’s focus on eyebrow products as requested by Jadebutterfly.

-Without a doubt, Eyebrow Powders give the most natural look.
+Without a doubt, eyebrow powders give the most natural look.
 They are great for filling in sparse areas and you can build up the color gradually.
-Powders are the most long-lasting but they do require an angled brush for application.
+Powders are also the most long-lasting but they do require an angled brush for application.

-I love using this “shimmery grey brown” with my MAC slanted brush to fill in my eyebrows every day for a natural look.
+You can also use eyeshadows as brow powders.
+I love using Stila Espresso Eyeshadow ($18), a “shimmery grey brown” with my MAC slanted brush to fill in my eyebrows every day for a natural look.
 The color is perfect and very pigmented.
 Plus the powder formula stays on all day until I take it off.
-Loves it!

-Eyebrow Pencils give a more precise application and are best for lengthening the arch.
+Eyebrow pencils, on the other hand, give a more precise application and are best for lengthening the arch.
 They are also great for touch-ups but you will need a steady hand and practice and the result can end up looking harsh if applied improperly.

 I have Red Earth Eyebrow Pencil (~$5) in a dark brown color which is really close to my natural hair color.
 It is great for touch-ups and despite the slightly hard texture, it goes on very nicely.
 The only thing I do not like is the spoolie.
 It feels very stiff and scratches my skin a bit.